pubnub/pubnub-mcp-server/resources/sdk_docs/dart_storage-and-playback.md

 ### Returns

-Returns a CountMessagesResult:
+CountMessagesResult:

-Property Name Type Description
-- channels Map<String, int> — Channel names with message count.
+- channels (Map<String, int>): Channel names to message counts.

 ## History (deprecated)

-Requires Message Persistence enabled for your key in the Admin Portal.
+Requires Message Persistence (enable in Admin Portal).

-Fetches historical messages of a channel with ordering, paging, and count limits.
+Fetches historical messages of a channel with ordering and pagination controls.

 Start & End parameter usage:
 - Only start: messages older than and up to start.
-- Only end: messages matching end and newer.
+- Only end: messages from end and newer.
-- Both: messages between start and end (end inclusive).
+- Both: between start and end (inclusive on end).
-- Max 100 per call; paginate by adjusting start.
+- Max 100 messages per call; iterate by adjusting start to page.

-#### Method(s)
+### Method(s)

-To run history() use:

 ```
 1pubnub.channel(String).history(